 Here are the steps for setting up two-step verification:

-2) Click on settings in the upper right hand corner of Seller Central and scroll down to “Login Settings”
+Step 2: Click on Settings in the upper right-hand corner of Seller Central and scroll down to “Login Settings”

 It is very important that you check this information, as hackers may have already infiltrated your account and re-routed funds (by changing the notification email address).
 You can do that by going to: